esa/pagmo2/doc/sphinx/docs/python/tutorials/using_problem.rst

     >>> prob.get_fevals()
     1

-We may also get back a copy of the UDP, and thus access all the methods not exposed in the :class:`~pygmo.core.problem` interface, at any time via the extract method:
+We may also get back the UDP, and thus access all the methods not exposed in the :class:`~pygmo.core.problem` interface at any time via the :class:`~pygmo.core.problem.extract` method:

 .. doctest::